Objectives of The Butler Society

 Database of Genealogies

-Almost all of our members have researched their family histories, and the Archive contains copies of a number of genealogies.
-An Index of these Genealogies is provided in our Members Only section.
+Almost all of our members have researched their family histories, and the Southern Cross Archive contains copies of a number of genealogies.
+Lists of the first Butler ancestors of various members to arrive in Australia and New Zealand are shown in the sections First Butlers Australia and First Butlers New Zealand.
+Further information about these Genealogies is provided in our Members Only section.

 Butlers of Note